Nuitka/Nuitka-website/doc/posts/nuitka-release-0619.rst

    to a few details not yet being as compatible as needed.

--  Added test suite for CPython 3.10 and enable execution of tests with this version on Github actions.
+-  Added test suite for CPython 3.10 and enable execution of tests with this version on GitHub actions.

 *********
  Summary